mantidproject/mantid/docs/source/interfaces/Engineering Diffraction.rst

     Provides a range of options that apply across the entire interface, currently providing the option to change the default output directory and force the recalculation of the vanadium correction files.
-The user can also select the log values from a list which are loaded with data in the fitting tab.
+The user can also select the log values from a list which are loaded with data in the fitting tab and select a log by which to sort the runs in a sequential fit.

 Close
     Close the interface.